dylanpinn/FIT3003/lectures/lecture-01.md

 #### The development processes

-The traditional approact to the SDLC:
+The traditional approach to the SDLC:

 1. Gather information requirements.
 2. Produce a requirements specification document, with sign-off from the client.